Tuesday, April 7, 2009

 The half-mast position will depend on the size of the flag and the length of the flagpole.
 The flag must be lowered to a position recognisably half-mast to avoid the appearance of a flag which has accidentally fallen away from the top of the flagpole.
 An acceptable position would be when the top of the flag is a third of the distance down from the top of the flagpole.

 There are times when direction will be given by the Australian Government for all flags to be flown at half-mast.
+The Commonwealth Flag Network can notify you of these occasions by email.

 Flags in any locality can be flown at half-mast on the death of a local citizen or on the day, or part of the day, of their funeral.